umitproject/network-scanner/share/doc/umit/src/interface_editor.rst

 .. warning::

    This documentation is not finished!
 Part or all of it's content may be missing or inaccurate.
-As Umit is under constant development and improvement, expect changes in this documentation at upcoming releases.
+As Umit Network Scanner is under constant development and improvement, expect changes in this documentation at upcoming releases.

 Introduction